viash-io/viash-actions/ns-build/README.md

   into.
 Default: target/.
 - `setup`: - *optional*.
 Which setup strategy for creating the container to use \[Docker Platform only\].
-- `flatten`: - *optional*.
-Flatten the target builds, handy for building one platform to a bin directory.

 ## Examples